Outer Hebrides: British era

 With the implementation of the Treaty of Union in 1707 the Hebrides became part of the new Kingdom of Great Britain, but the clans' loyalties to a distant monarch were not strong.
 A considerable number of islandmen "came out" in support of the Jacobite Earl of Mar in the "15" although the response to the 1745 rising was muted.
 Nonetheless, the aftermath of the decisive Battle of Culloden, which effectively ended Jacobite hopes of a Stuart restoration, was widely felt.
 The British government's strategy was to estrange the clan chiefs from their kinsmen and turn their descendants into English-speaking landlords whose main concern was the revenues their estates brought rather than the welfare of those who lived on them.
 This may have brought peace to the islands, but in the following century it came at a terrible price.

 The Highland Clearances of the 19th century destroyed communities throughout the Highlands and Islands as the human populations were evicted and replaced with sheep farms.
 For example, Colonel Gordon of Cluny, owner of Barra, South Uist and Benbecula, evicted thousands of islanders using trickery and cruelty, and even offered to sell Barra to the government as a penal colony.
 Islands such as Fuaigh Mòr were completely cleared of their populations and even today the subject is recalled with bitterness and resentment in some areas.
-The position was exacerbated by the failure of the islands' kelp industry, which thrived from the 18th century until the end of the Napoleonic Wars in 1815 and large scale emigration became endemic.
+The position was exacerbated by the failure of the islands' kelp industry, which had thriven from the 18th century until the end of the Napoleonic Wars in 1815 and large scale emigration became endemic.
 For example, hundreds left North Uist for Cape Breton, Nova Scotia.
 The pre-clearance population of the island had been almost 5,000, although by 1841 it had fallen to 3,870 and was only 2,349 by 1931.

 The Highland potato famine (Gaiseadh a’ bhuntàta, in Scottish Gaelic), caused by a blight, started in 1846 and had a serious impact, because many islanders were crofters; potatoes were a staple of their diet.
 Violent riots became common.
 Charities, encouraged by George Pole and others in the Commissariat (a military agency) encouraged charities to come to the rescue.
 The Free Church was particularly helpful, "delivering oatmeal to famine-affected families all across the West Highlands and Islands", according to one report.
 Another report states that the Church "was prompt in organising an efficient system of private charity across the Hebrides and on the Western seaboard.
 It cooperated with the Edinburgh and Glasgow Relief Committees".